lattera/articles/hardenedbsd/2023-01_decade/article.md

 Due to his own shift in priorities, Oliver amicably resigned from the project.
 He wanted to focus his attention elsewhere and I was (and still am) totally supportive of that decision.
-I will admit, though, that it took aother hit to my mental health decline.
+Though I will admit it was another hit to my already declining mental health.
 I felt like I was carrying the torch alone.
 I recognize now, however, that I was far from alone.

 I'm still healing from the trauma, the heartache, and the pain from those two years.
 I'm doing so much better, especially as I utilize positive coping